KristopherPeck/BakiBot/README.md

 ## Requirements
 Tested with [Python 3.8.3](https://www.python.org/downloads/release/python-383/).
 It should work with any recent version.

+## Cooldown
+There is a short cooldown implemented on commands.
+This can be removed from the commands by removing the @commands.cooldown() from the commands code.

 ## Commands
 Current command prefix is set to !